andre-mare/andre-mare.github.io/personal-development/communication-skills/_posts/2024-01-01-the-coin-feedback-model.md

 Help the individual see how they should have acted and what they can do differently next time.

 ## How to Give COIN Feedback?
-1. Describe the Context
+**Describe the Context**
 Set the stage for your feedback by describing the specific situation that prompted it.
 Provide precise details to ensure the recipient understands the context.

 During yesterday’s team meeting, I noticed something I want to discuss with you.
 {:.note title="Example"}

-2. Describe the Observation
+**Describe the Observation**
 Next, focus on the actions or behaviours you observed.
 Stick to what you saw or heard, avoiding assumptions or interpretations.

-> Example: “I noticed you ridiculed a team member who was absent from the meeting.
-It wasn’t just a one-off quip; you did it three times.”
+I noticed you ridiculed a team member who was absent from the meeting.
+It wasn’t just a one-off quip; you did it three times.

-3. Describe the Impact
+{:.note title="Example"}

+**Describe the Impact**
 Explain how the observed behaviour affected others or the team.
 Use concrete examples to illustrate the impact.

-> Example: “The result was that some of the team laughed, but the rest felt uncomfortable and embarrassed.
-This frustrates me because it undermines my goal of creating a high-performance team.”
+The result was that some of the team laughed, but the rest felt uncomfortable and embarrassed.
+This frustrates me because it undermines my goal of creating a high-performance team.
+{:.note title="Example"}

-4. Outline the Next Steps
+**Outline the Next Steps**
 Discuss how to move forward and what changes you expect.
 Ensure this is a collaborative process.

-> Example: “In the future, I’d like you to keep such thoughts to yourself.
-How do you think we can prevent this from happening again?”
+In the future, I’d like you to keep such thoughts to yourself.
+How do you think we can prevent this from happening again?
+{:.note title="Example"}

 ## Guidelines for Effective COIN Feedback
 Here are some tips to enhance the effectiveness of your feedback using the COIN model: